ProFuser: Progressive Fusion of Large Language Models: Experiments

-To thoroughly highlight the strengths of source LLMs, we invoked both inference and training modes.
-Training mode's Min-CE metric has established its efficacy for evaluating advantages \cite{wan2024knowledge}.
-Here, we spotlight the inference mode-based evaluation, conducting analyses through two experimental frameworks:

-\paragraph{Reference-Based Evaluation} The hypothesis is that the closer a source model's output mirrors that of GPT-4, the more advantageous it is.
-We measured similarity in two dimensions: textual form (using BLEU and ROUGE scores) and textual semantics (evaluated via BERTScore\footnote{\url{https://huggingface.co/microsoft/deberta-v2-xlarge}}), with the final score calculated as follows:
+To evaluate the effectiveness of dual-mode advantage evaluation, which combines inference and training modes, in capturing the strengths of source LLMs.
+While the Min-CE metric in training mode has been widely validated as a reliable measure for assessing model advantages~\cite{wan2024knowledge}, we focus on exploring inference-mode-based evaluation to complement it.
+Two experimental frameworks are employed: reference-based evaluation and reference-free evaluation.
+(1) In the reference-based approach, we hypothesize that a source model is more advantageous if its output closely resembles GPT-4's responses.
+Similarity is measured across two dimensions—textual form using BLEU and ROUGE scores, and semantics using BERTScore\footnote{\url{https://huggingface.co/microsoft/deberta-v2-xlarge}} with their contributions combined into a weighted scoring formula:

-\paragraph{Reference-Free Evaluation} Utilizes open-source reward models to score outputs.
-In situations where a single model is used, the output receiving the highest score is selected.
-Conversely, when multiple models are employed, a majority voting mechanism is invoked to determine the most optimal output.
+(2) The reference-free framework uses open-source reward models to directly score outputs without relying on GPT-4 references.
+For single reward models, the highest-scoring output is selected; when multiple reward models are used, majority voting determines the optimal response.

-As shown in Figure \ref{advantage-measure}, we observed two key points: First, methods based on reward model scoring generally outperform those based on textual similarity.
-We believe this is because textual similarity fails to be universally applicable in the context of general instruction-following tasks.
-For simple instructions with clear responses, similarity can provide reliable judgments, but for complex instructions requiring detailed explanations, it struggles to offer accurate evaluations.
-Reward models, on the other hand, are trained on such data, enabling them to provide more reliable scores.
-Additionally, by integrating multiple reward models, we achieved significant improvements on the TruthfulQA benchmark, while performance varied across other benchmarks.
-We think this is because the reward models involved in the integration perform well in safety-related aspects but exhibit varying degrees of proficiency in other types of tasks.
+As shown in Figure~\ref{advantage-measure}, results reveal that reward model scoring consistently outperforms textual similarity metrics across benchmarks due to its ability to provide robust evaluations beyond surface-level text features.
+Textual similarity methods perform well for simple instructions with clear-cut answers but struggle with complex tasks requiring nuanced reasoning or detailed explanations where valid variations exist in phrasing or structure.
+Moreover, integrating multiple reward models enhances performance on specific benchmarks such as TruthfulQA by leveraging their alignment with safety-related aspects while showing variability across other benchmarks due to domain-specific proficiencies among individual reward models.